MathEXLab/PySPOD/README.md

 ## How to cite
-If you use this package in your publications please cite the package as follows:
+If you used **PySPOD** in your publications, please cite the package as follows:

-Mengaldo G. (2020).
+**Mengaldo G. (2020).
 PySPOD: Python Spectral Proper Orthogonal Decomposition.
-Journal of Open Source Software ...
+Journal of Open Source Software ...**

 Or if you use LaTeX:
 ```tex